 Smaller backpacks with a maximum of 40-litres capacity are great for taking as carry-on only if you can fit in everything you need.
 They are perfect for short trips or ultra-lite backpacking adventures and can be combined with a day pack as a personal carry-on item if you need some extra space.

 These travel backpacks meet carry-on restrictions for most airlines, and are flexible if you don’t overfill them, so they will squeeze into luggage racks.
-They have a separate laptop sleeve, supporting hipbelt and open fully so you can easily access anything you’ve packed.
+They all have a separate laptop sleeve, supporting hipbelt and open fully so you can easily access anything you’ve packed.

 YOU MAY ALSO LIKE: The Best Carry-On Travel Backpacks